Individueel-Nicky/Individueel/README.md

 ### 3.2.5 Ethical conflicts & soltions
 Ethical conflicts for The Parking Pals may occur in a few occasions.
 The most important one, is when the user is obligated to give their license plate number so that it can be registered in the system.
 Nevertheless, this information is considered to be sensitive personal data, and it would therefore be very important to handle this information carefully and securely so as not to risk the privacy of our users.
 VUL OPLOSSING HIER

->talk about another conflict, eg when a user doesnt actually go to the space they reserved for,

 ### 3.2.6 Ethics analysis for individual project
 > hetzelfde als voor groep